Skip to content

 Terraform Plan JSON

-Terraform plan JSON has a specific structure with planned_values, resource_changes, and configuration sections.
+Terraform plan JSON files are generated by running terraform plan -out=tfplan.binary followed by terraform show -json tfplan.binary.
+This produces a machine-readable JSON representation of your planned infrastructure changes, including resources and their attributes.
 Use field names exactly as they appear in the Terraform provider documentation.
 The input type and resource type are specified separately in the UI/API, so focus your prompt on the validation logic.

 API Instruction Object: